kudeepak/ZF2CronModule/README.md

 After that you can run the command :

-php public/index.php cron index --method='<Method name defined in model>' --model='<Key set in side the getServiceConfig>' [--args='<Optional, you can pass any string parameter>']
+php public/index.php cron index --method='Method name defined in model' --model='Key set in side the getServiceConfig'  [--args='Optional, you can pass any string parameter']

-Let us know if any issue or query on kudeepakh@gmail.com.
+Let us know if any issue or query on <a href="mailTo:kudeepakh@gmail.com">kudeepakh@gmail.com</a>.